Joe and Jill's long summer

 But Biden's abysmal approval ratings are raising questions about whether he will, or should, run for reelection in 2024, a daunting task the White House insists is in the plans.
 At the same time, Biden's son Hunter remains under investigation by the Department of Justice -- a long-running probe that CNN has previously reported appears to be nearing a critical juncture.

-A campaign is a daunting task that not everyone in the family longs for, say two people with knowledge of internal family conversations.
+A campaign is a heavy lift that not everyone in the family longs for, say two people with knowledge of internal family conversations.
 The summer has been difficult.

 "(The first lady) feels what he's going through deeply," one of the people with knowledge of the Bidens' relationship told CNN.